 - a clickable "Call" button

-- a tappable or clickable access to a details page for her location – with information such as opening hours, phone number, photos, customer ratings and directions.
+- a tappable or clickable access to a details page for her location – with information such as opening hours, phone number, photos and directions.

 Location extensions can also run on Display Network campaigns.
 Location extensions on Display help you close the loop between online ads and offline sales by driving foot traffic to shops.
 Here’s a Display Network example.
 A major clothes retailer wants to target the audience segment “Fashionistas” – encouraging people browsing online to come into the shop and make purchases.
 To accomplish this goal, the shop’s account manager sets up location extensions on Display ads.
 When people see her ads, they can check out the business photos, opening hours and shop location on the map then click on 'Directions' to navigate to the shop.